eoaadenuga/emmanueladenuga.github.io/README.md

 ## 🤝 Let's Connect

-If you are seeking a **results-driven Business Analyst, Data Analyst or Testing professional** with a proven track record of driving quality, efficiency and stakeholder satisfaction — I'd be happy to connect.
+If you are seeking a **results-driven Business Analyst, AI Workflow Automation Specialist, Data Analyst or Testing professional** with a proven track record of driving quality, efficiency and stakeholder satisfaction — I'd be happy to connect.

 <div align="center">